 Cardiomyopathy is a progressive disease of the myocardium, or heart muscle.
-In most cases, the heart muscle becomes weakened and unable to pump blood to the rest of the body as well as it should.
-There are many different types of cardiomyopathy, caused by a range of factors from coronary heart disease to certain drugs.
-All these causes can lead to irregular heartbeats, heart failure, heart valve problems, and other complications.
+In most cases, the heart muscle weakens and is unable to pump blood to the rest of the body as well as it should.
+There are many different types of cardiomyopathy caused by a range of factors, from coronary heart disease to certain drugs.
+These can all lead to an irregular heartbeat, heart failure, a heart valve problem, or other complications.

-Expert treatment and follow-up care are especially important to prevent heart failure or other complications.
+Medical treatment and follow-up care are important.
+They can help prevent heart failure or other complications.

-The most common form, dilated cardiomyopathy (DCM) occurs when the heart muscle becomes too weak to pump blood effectively.
-The muscles stretch and become thinner, allowing the chambers of the heart to expand or “dilate.”
+The most common form, dilated cardiomyopathy (DCM), occurs when your heart muscle is too weak to pump blood efficiently.
+The muscles stretch and become thinner.
+This allows the chambers of your heart to expand.

-This type of cardiomyopathy is believed to be genetic.
-It results when the heart walls become thicker, preventing blood from flowing through the heart.
-About one in every 500 people has this form, making it a fairly common type of cardiomyopathy.
+Hypertrophic cardiomyopathy is believed to be genetic.
+It occurs when your heart walls thicken and prevent blood from flowing through your heart.
+It’s a fairly common type of cardiomyopathy.

 Arrhythmogenic Right Ventricular Dysplasia (ARVD)

-Arrhythmogenic right ventricular dysplasia (ARVD) is a very rare form, ARVD is the leading cause of sudden death in young athletes.
+Arrhythmogenic right ventricular dysplasia (ARVD) is a very rare form of cardiomyopathy, but it’s the leading cause of sudden death in young athletes.
 In this type of genetic cardiomyopathy, fat and extra fibrous tissue replace the muscle of the right ventricle.
 This causes abnormal heart rhythms.
-It’s believed to be of genetic origin.

-The least common form, restrictive cardiomyopathy occurs when the ventricles become stiff and can’t relax enough to fill up with blood.
-This type may be caused by a scarring of the heart, which frequently occurs after a heart transplant.
+Restrictive cardiomyopathy is the least common form.
+It occurs when the ventricles stiffen and can’t relax enough to fill up with blood.
+Scarring of the heart, which frequently occurs after a heart transplant, may be a cause.
 It can also occur as a result of heart disease.

-Most of the following types of cardiomyopathy may be classified under one of the previous four, but each has unique causes or complications:
+Most of the following types of cardiomyopathy belong to one of the previous four classifications, but each has unique causes or complications.

 Peripartum cardiomyopathy occurs during or after pregnancy.
 This rare type occurs when the heart weakens within five months of delivery or within the final month of pregnancy.
-(When it occurs after delivery, it’s sometimes called “postpartum cardiomyopathy.”)
-This is a form of dilated cardiomyopathy, and is a life-threatening condition of unknown cause.
+When it occurs after delivery, it’s sometimes called postpartum cardiomyopathy.
+This is a form of dilated cardiomyopathy, and it’s a life-threatening condition.
+There’s no cause.

-- alcoholic: drinking too much alcohol over a long period of time can weaken the heart so it can no longer pump blood efficiently.
-The heart becomes enlarged—a form of dilated cardiomyopathy
+Alcoholic cardiomyopathy is due to drinking too much alcohol over a long period of time, which can weaken your heart so it can no longer pump blood efficiently.
+Your heart then becomes enlarged.
+This is a form of dilated cardiomyopathy.

-- ischemic: this term describes a heart that can no longer pump blood to the rest of the body due to coronary artery disease.
-Blood vessels to the heart become narrowed and blocked, depriving the heart muscle of oxygen.
+Ischemic cardiomyopathy occurs when your heart can no longer pump blood to the rest of your body due to coronary artery disease.
+Blood vessels to the heart muscle narrow and become blocked.
+This deprives the heart muscle of oxygen.
 Ischemic cardiomyopathy is a common cause of heart failure.
 Alternatively, non-ischemic cardiomyopathy is any form that isn’t related to coronary artery disease.

-- noncompaction: a rare form, also called “spongiform cardiomyopathy,” is a congenital disease (present at birth) resulting from abnormal development of the heart muscle in the womb.
+Noncompaction cardiomyopathy, also called spongiform cardiomyopathy, is a rare disease present at birth.
+It results from abnormal development of the heart muscle in the womb.
 Diagnosis may occur at any stage of life.

-Regardless of the type of cardiomyopathy you may have, the symptoms tend to be similar.
-In all cases, the heart is unable to adequately pump blood to the tissues and organs of the body, resulting in symptoms such as:
+The symptoms of all types of cardiomyopathy tend to be similar.
+In all cases, the heart can’t adequately pump blood to the tissues and organs of the body.
+It can result in symptoms such as: